The Reaping: Plot

 Katherine Winter and her colleague Ben investigate claims of miracles.
 On an expedition to the city of Concepción, Chile, they investigate claims that the corpse of a priest who has been dead for 40 years remains in pristine condition.
-Eventually, they discovered that toxic waste helped preserve the body.
+Eventually, they discover that toxic waste helped preserve the body.

 In Louisiana, Katherine receives a call from a friend, Father Michael Costigan, who says that his photographs of her have developed burn marks that, when assembled, form a sickle-like symbol "ㄜ", a possible warning from God, which she ignores.
 She meets Doug Blackwell, a teacher from the nearby town of Haven, who asks Katherine why Haven's river has turned red.
 The locals believe this is a biblical plague caused by a girl, Loren McConnell, who they believe killed her older brother.

 They travel to Haven, where Katherine sees that the river is red.
 Katherine and Doug come across the ruins of an old church, which Doug explains was destroyed 100 years ago by several hurricanes, forcing the entire town to relocate.
 Meanwhile, Ben witnesses dead frogs seemingly falling from the sky.
 Doug invites them to spend the night at his house, revealing he comes from a long line of only children.
-That night, their dinner was instantly infested with flies.
+That night, their dinner is instantly infested with flies.

 Katherine and Ben get a call asking them to come to a nearby farm, where they find that the cows are dying of an unknown disease.
 Ben wonders whether the events could have a biblical cause, but Katherine remains unconvinced.
 The owner of the farm tells them that the McConnell family has been visited by people who appear to be Satan worshippers and that he saw evidence of a religious sacrifice.
 Later that evening, Katherine tells Doug why she left the church; 5 years ago, she was an ordained minister.
 While doing missionary work with her husband and daughter in the southern provinces of Sudan during the Sudanese Civil War, the locals sacrificed her family, believing they had caused a drought.
 Katherine then has intense dreams in which she and Doug have sex.

 Katherine goes to talk to Loren.
 Loren remains silent the whole time.
 Katherine notices that her leg is soaked in menstrual blood.
 Katherine helps clean her up and sees Loren turning the river red.
 Loren's mother appears, asking if Katherine is there to kill Loren.
 Before she can explain, Loren attacks her, and Katherine runs away.
 Ben and Katherine examine Loren's brother's body, finding the sickle-like symbol on his lower back.
 Test results prove that the river contains human blood.
 The citizens, meanwhile, are shaving their children's heads because of an outbreak of lice.
 Ben and Doug try to get the mayor to evacuate the town, but he and his staff are killed with boils.